loopbackio/loopback-next/docs/site/migration/models/mixins.md

 ### Defining The Model Property Mixin Class Factory Function

-This mixin class factory function `addCategoryPropertyMixin` in **src/mixins/categoryPropertyMixin.ts** adds the required property **category** to any model.
+This mixin class factory function `AddCategoryPropertyMixin` in **src/mixins/categoryPropertyMixin.ts** adds the required property **category** to any model.